-*This was a sponsored trip provided by Fathom Travel.
+*This was a sponsored trip provided by Fathom Travel: Travel with Purpose.
 However, all opinions are my own.

 As I settle back into my daily routine at home all I can do is think of this last week.
 When I first learned I would be able to participate in one of the first few trips to the Dominican thru Fathom Travel-I was a little skeptical.
 Many of my readers know about the terrible experience I had in Punta Cana in December.
 In fact, it was so bad that I said I’d never return to the DR. But then I learned about Fathom, it’s purpose, and I had this great desire to give this country another chance.
 And I am so glad I did.

 The Adonia is unlike any other.
 It has all of the amenities of a typical cruise ship with the exception they have an incredible mission.
 A mission to give back to those in Puerto Plata, Dominican Republic.
-It’s traveling with a purpose.
+It’s a way to travel with purpose.

 Before arriving in Puerto Plata, there are plenty of chances to gather in small training groups to brush up on your Spanish, to learn more about connecting to others, and to even learn how to tell your own personal story.
 I really enjoyed these classes and truly took something away from each one.